-3.3.2.2.2 The wording of the states should be mutually exclusive, to avoid confusion.
-Thus, in Example 1 above, state 3 should not read "smaller" because this term would apply to all states from 1 to 4.
-Similarly, in Example 2 it is necessary to word state 7 as "moderately obtuse" and not just "obtuse"-since all states 6 to 9 are obtuse..
+3.3.2.2.2 cExcept for characteristics with no fixed points on the scale (e.g. weak/strong, short/long, small/large etc.: see GN 20: 3.3.1.2 for wording of states), the The wording of the states should be mutually exclusive, to avoid confusion.
+Thus, in Example 1 above (for which the fixed points are "smaller", "same size", "larger"), state 3 should not read "smaller" because this term would apply to all states from 1 to 4.
+Similarly, in Example 2 (for which the fixed points are "acute", "right angle", "obtuse") it is necessary to word state 7 as "moderately obtuse" and not just "obtuse"-since all states 6 to 9 are obtuse.

-3.4 "Limited" range
+3.4 "Limited" range 1-5 scale

-The "limited" range, comprising a 1-5 scale, is used where the range of expression of a characteristic is physically limited at both ends and it is not appropriate to divide the expression into more than three intermediate states.
+The "limited" range, comprising a 1-5 scale, is often used where the range of expression of a characteristic is physically limited at both ends and it is not appropriate to divide the expression into more than three intermediate states.
 For example: